Have you migrated to .NET 8 yet?

-If you’re currently using .NET 5, then moving to .NET 6 is a cinch — and you probably don’t need the advice in this article.
+If you’re currently using .NET 5 to .NET 7, then moving to .NET 8 is a cinch — and you probably don’t need the advice in this article.

 But if you’re currently operating on .NET Framework, you’ll have a bit more work to do.
 Fortunately, .NET Framework won’t be fully deprecated for a while (think 2030), but don’t wait to start planning!

 If you spend a little time between now and end-of-life planning and executing, your migration will be nearly pain-free.
 Don’t worry, we’ve already laid out the steps for what you need to do to get ready for .NET 8.